 Jaundice cases can be confusing to get to the bottom of.
 Untangling the elements of the clinical presentation to determine whether the cause is pre-, intra- or post-hepatic requires a considered approach.
 This is particularly important where concurrent conditions can confound the clinical picture.

 This learning series by Fiona Adam from North Downs Specialist Referrals starts with the pathophysiology of jaundice and gives some useful tips to differentiate the three causative categories then works through the diagnosis and treatment of the most common hepatobiliary diseases.

-The second half of the day will concentrate on anaemia in more detail – in particular those haemolytic anaemia cases that might present with jaundice.
+The later videos concentrate on anaemia in more detail – in particular those haemolytic anaemia cases that might present with jaundice.
 Immune-mediated haemolytic anaemia (IMHA) is certainly the most common diagnosis but what other differentials should be considered?
-A review of emergency stabilisation and treatment options for these cases will form the core of the afternoon.
+The series finishes with a review of emergency stabilisation and treatment options for these cases.